vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vch_esxi.md

 2. Navigate to the directory that contains the `vic-machine` utility:
 3. Run the `vic-machine create` command.

-  Wrap any option arguments that include spaces or special characters in quotes.
-Use single quotes if you are using `vic-machine` on a Linux or Mac OS system and double quotes on a Windows system.
   In these examples, the password is wrapped in quotes because it contains `@`.

    - Linux OS:
       <pre>$ vic-machine-linux create